Elon Musk visits Auschwitz-Birkenau Nazi German death camp

 X has since sued Media Matters, saying the Washington-based non-profit manufactured the report to “drive advertisers from the platform and destroy X Corp.”

-Musk was photographed visiting the Birkenau site together with Daily Wire podcaster Ben Shapiro, who was also set to attend the EJA conference.
+Musk was photographed visiting the Birkenau site together with Daily Wire podcaster Ben Shapiro, who was also set to attend the European Jewish Association (EJA) conference.

+More than 1.1 million people were murdered by the Nazis and their henchmen at Auschwitz during World War II.